Chinese cities battle Covid as Winter Olympics loom

 Xi'an

-The historic city of 13 million people is in its third week of a strict lockdown as it races to stamp out a 2,000-case outbreak, one of the largest in China for months.
+The historic city of 13 million people is in its fourth week of a strict lockdown as it races to contain a 2,000-case outbreak, one of the largest in China for months.

 Residents may not leave their homes or travel out of the city, famed for its Terracotta Warriors.